thomst/timeparser/README.rst

 timeparser
 ==========

-Parse strings to objects of :mod:`datetime`.
+Parse strings to objects of the datetime-module.

-This module intends to make string-parsing to :mod:`datetime`-objects as easy as possible while allowing a fine configuration about which kind of formats are supported.
+This module intends to make string-parsing to objects of the datetime-module as easy as possible while allowing a fine configuration about which kind of formats are supported.